gonzispina/golox/README.md

 This is an implementation of the Lox Language [Crafting Interpreters](https://craftinginterpreters.com).

-##Key differences
+## Key differences

 Most of the syntax is the same as proposed in the book except for:
-### No mandatory parenthesized expressions

-Just like Go, there's no need for parenthesized expressions in 'if' and 'for' statements
+- **No mandatory parenthesized expressions:** Just like Go, there's no need for parenthesized expressions in 'if' and 'for' statements

-### Go like 'for' statments

-The syntax of 'for' statements is the same as Go.
+- **Go like 'for' statments:** The syntax of 'for' statements is the same as Go.

-### No 'while' statements

-I just don't like them.
+- **No 'while' statements:** I just don't like them.

 ## Extra features
 * Enhanced error reporting